alhafizputra/galaxy-merchant-trading-guide/README.md

 Test Input:
 -------------
-glob is I
+glob is I<br>

-prok is V
+prok is V<br>

-pish is X
+pish is X<br>

-tegj is L
+tegj is L<br>

-glob glob Silver is 34 Credits
+glob glob Silver is 34 Credits<br>

-glob prok Gold is 57800 Credits pish pish Iron is 3910 Credits how much is pish tegj glob glob ? how many Credits is glob prok Silver ? how many Credits is glob prok Gold ? how many Credits is glob prok Iron ? how much wood could a woodchuck chuck if a woodchuck could chuck wood ?
+glob prok Gold is 57800 Credits<br>
+pish pish Iron is 3910 Credits<br>
+how much is pish tegj glob glob ?<br>
+how many Credits is glob prok Silver ? how many Credits is glob prok Gold ? how many Credits is glob prok Iron ?<br>
+how much wood could a woodchuck chuck if a woodchuck could chuck wood ?

 Expecting Output:
 ---------------
-pish tegj glob glob is 42
+pish tegj glob glob is 42<br>

-glob prok Silver is 68 Credits
+glob prok Silver is 68 Credits<br>

-glob prok Gold is 57800 Credits
+glob prok Gold is 57800 Credits<br>

-glob prok Iron is 782 Credits
+glob prok Iron is 782 Credits<br>
 I have no idea what you are talking about